elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Usecase-Testing-minutes.md

 - Leonidas Kosmidis (Barcelona Supercomputing Center)

 **Discussion topics**

-  - Adressing demo videos: Min and Maemalynn Meanor <maemalynn@linuxfoundation.org> asked about based on the annual update material.
+- Addressing demo videos: Min and Maemalynn Meanor <maemalynn@linuxfoundation.org> asked about based on the annual update material.
   _"During your update last week, you mentioned the cabin lights demo.
 We were wondering if you'd be interested in sharing more details about it in a blog and the collaboration under the ELISA Project.
 We'd love to publish more details in the next few weeks - we can even embed your video in it."_
   - Prepared and did the demo and recorded it to the cloud (short snippet for trial beforehand)
   - Demo used: Starting with the Basic Demo
-    - We did not find out how to acess/dhwoload the vikdeo which is supposed to be recorded in the cloud
+  - We did not find out how to access/download the video which is supposed to be recorded in the cloud
   - Action: Ask Min and review next week
   - From the audience it seems to be feasible well done
-    - ToSo: Descritpion of the video should link the two pages shown in the browser
+  - ToSo: Description of the video should link the two pages shown in the browser

 [GitHub PRs](https://github.com/elisa-tech/wg-aerospace/pulls)

 - [integrate cfs into AvioNix NixOS config and Debugging steps](https://github.com/elisa-tech/wg-aerospace/pull/190) discussed and merged

 ## 20260515